Typhoon Thompson

 Typhoon Thompson in Search for the Sea Child is a video game created by Dan Gorlin.
 It was published by Broderbund for the Atari ST in 1988, then the Amiga in 1990.
 Typhoon Thompson is a reworking of the Apple II game Airheart, also written by Gorlin.

-Airheart uses the 16-color "Double High Res" graphics mode available in the enhanced Apple IIe and Apple IIc (and, later, Apple IIGS).

 Reception

+Antic in November 1988 praised Typhoon Thompson's Atar ST graphics and playability.

 The game was ranked the 24th best game of all time by Amiga Power.